 Come see what life was like for the cowboys along the Shawnee Trail.
 The free, day-long event offers something for everyone, including food trucks, live entertainment, beer and wine garden, costume photos, kids crafts and games, armadillo races, and more!

 An arts-themed 5K along the beautiful grounds of Hall Park, participants of the Frisco Arts Walk and Run will be surrounded and inspired by the art of the Hall Collection.
-The run route will include pop-up music, artists, and dancers, and the winners in each category will receive a unique 10 x 10 original work of art by local artists.
+The run route will include pop-up music, artists, and dancers.
+The winners in each category will receive a unique original work of art by local artists!

 Named for former Frisco Assistant Fire Chief Gary Burns, who died of colon cancer in 1999, this event is a community favorite.
 Proceeds from the event go towards grants for innovative teachers and scholarship opportunities for Frisco ISD students.
 Read more about the background of the event in our full profile of the 2017 event.